sammaxfleet/Battleships/README.md

 # BATTLESHIPS GAME Portfolio Project 3 - Python Essentials.

-Things I've worked on since the last
+Things I've worked on since the last submission.

+I've kept the welcome message the same, but added the grid question for the user to be able to change the grid size.
+From here the game in my opinion is fully functional.
+Before the shots at the board were working but there was no battleships.
+I've made the battleships invisible, and looped the game so it has a try of 10 shots.
+I've tried to focus on smoother testing and deployment.

 User Stories to achieve: